danschultz/as3-collections/README.markdown

-# Collections Framework for ActionScript 3
+# Collections Library for ActionScript 3 - Version 1.1
 This framework provides a simple and tested library for representing groups of objects in AS3 and Flex.
+It is licensed under MIT.

 ## Types of Collections
 As of now, this framework supports the more common types of collections.
 These include: